1effortlessness/programming-notes/online-editor/sources-code-notes-of-slatejs.md

 ## preface

 question1: what happen after you press a key?
-question2: how to support collaboration?
-question3: what's the principles behind the plugins design?
+question2: what's the principles behind the plugins design?
-question4: how to handle Chinese input method and emoji input? check `editor.js`
+question3: how to handle Chinese input method and emoji input? check `editor.js`

 ## what happen after you press a key?